6 Essential Goals for Couples to Communicate About NOW.

 This post may contain affiliate links.
 For more information, please see my Disclosures page .

 As much as I’d like to be the hopeless romantic here, weddings and marriage are really and truly the beginning of a (hopefully) lifelong partnership.
 Don’t get me wrong, there’s love and affection and romance and all that jazz.
-But there also have to be clear expectations set on both sides, whether this refers to money, household chores, career choices, or the number of kids you want to (or don’t want to) have.
-That being said, BEFORE those beloved vows, couples should absolutely be defining their goals–whether individual or as a couple.
+But there also have to be clear expectations set on both sides.
+This refers to money, household chores, and career choices.
+But also the number of kids you want to (or don’t want to) have.

-When I say ‘individual’, I mean career-wise, but also possibly financial.
-Not all couples share a joint bank account.
-Many couples make the decision to keep their finances separate due to pre-existing loans, or just the notion that his or her hard-earned money is his or her hard-earned money.
-This post definitely won’t get into the ins and outs of that (I’m not a marriage counselor!), but it will discuss the different things that couples need to discuss regarding their future, and the plan they need to make to get there as a married couple.
+This post definitely won’t get into the ins and outs of that (I’m not a marriage counselor!)
+But it will discuss the different things that couples need to discuss regarding their future, and the plan they need to make to get there as a cohesive couple.

-Again–I’m not a marriage counselor, but I advise anybody about to get married to have a deep heart to heart about finances.
-(I have been married fifteen years, so that has to count for something.)
-Seriously– you really, really need to be on the same page about finances going into a marriage.
-Here’s a list of topics to discuss regarding finances before tying the knot:
+Again–I’m not a marriage counselor.
+But I advise anybody about to get married, married, or co-habitating to have a deep heart to heart about finances.
+(I’ve been married sixteen years, so that has to count for something.)
+Seriously– you really, really need to be on the same page about finances as a couple.

 This is where your lovey-dovey feelings for each other will come in handy, because both parties will inevitably think his or her ideas about what you should be saving for should take priority.
 Make lists with pros and cons, prioritize the best you can, and compromise.